 Collective worship is at the core of St Margaret’s and is an element that we celebrate and look forward to taking part in, every day.
 We believe that God has created and given us all things and that the scripture in Matthew 7:7 ‘Ask and it will be given to you; seek and you will find; knock and the door will opened to you,’ is a key part of our daily worship.
 With this in mind, within classes, the children and adults take part in morning and afternoon prayers, committing and asking for help and strength from God.
 In class collective takes place on a Wednesday morning and it is a really wonderful time of reflection and discussion, as well as prayer and worship – as has been observed by our pupil – Worship Council and the Diocesan of Chelmsford.

-As well as this we also hold corporate collective worship, on Mondays, Tuesdays, Thursdays and Fridays.
+As well as this we also hold corporate collective worship, on Mondays, Tuesdays, Wednesday and Fridays.
 This is a precious time and a great way to start of finish the day.
 Our collective worship consists of the following elements:

 - Worship songs